blakecaldwell/pmbench/pmgraph/README.txt

 (You may need to modify the path in -reference according to what you have in your system)

+- Linux host build instruction
+Prerequisite: Monodevelop package (mono-devel).

+$ mcs -reference:System.Drawing.dll,System.Windows.Forms.dll,System.Windows.Forms.DataVisualization.dll PmGraph.cs Program.cs -out:pmgraph.exe

+$ mono ./pmgraph.exe

 TODO:
-- Linux port - using monodevelop and GTK#
 - Get rid of async (requires .NET 4.5) for better Linux compatibility and make code conform to older c# and .NET 4.0
 - Replace Forms.DataVisualization with NPlot (see netcontrols.org/nplot/wiki/ )
 - Get rid of warnings